1917 Chester race riot

-The 1917 Chester race riot was a race riot in Chester, Pennsylvania that took place over four days in July 1917.
+The 1917 Chester race riot was a race riot in Chester, Pennsylvania, that took place over four days in July 1917.
 Racial tensions increased greatly during the World War I industrial boom due to white hostility toward the large influx of southern blacks who moved North as part of the Great Migration.
-The riot began after a black man walking in a white neighborhood with his girlfriend and another couple bumped into each other.
+The riot began after a black man walked in a white neighborhood with his girlfriend and bumped into another couple.
 This led to a fight in which the black man stabbed and killed the white man.
 In retaliation, white gangs targeted and attacked blacks throughout the city.
 Four days of violent melees involving mobs of hundreds of people followed.
 The Chester police along with the Pennsylvania National Guard, Pennsylvania State Police, mounted police officers and a 150-person posse finally quelled the riot after four days.
 The riot resulted in 7 deaths, 28 gunshot wounds, 360 arrests and hundreds of hospitalizations.